mHammet/exam/README.md

 # 👾  Developer Programming Challenge

-This is a sample code to consume a json and output a list of all the cats in alphabetical order under a heading of the gender of their owner.
+This is a sample web application to consume json and output a list of all the cats in alphabetical order under a heading of the gender of their owner.

 Example: